ahmedA1987/ROS2-to-Can-Bus-Interface-Python/README.md

 2- install the needed drivers for your canbus adapter.

 3- Connect the USB to can Adapter and open terminal.
 In the terminal type the following command.
-Note that the bitrate have to be sane as your canbus bitrate so that you have to make sure to change it according to your CAN Bus specifications.
+Note that the bitrate have to be same as your canbus bitrate so that you have to make sure to change it according to your CAN Bus specifications.

 $ sudo ip link set can0 up type can bitrate 500000